lad/giddy/README.md

 * `GdiffAll` Open a split window with diffs of all files in working tree.
 * `GdiffStaged` Open a split window with the diff of the current file in the staging area.
 * `GdiffStagedAll` Open a split window with diffs of all files in the staging area.
+* `GdiffUpstream` Open a split window with diffs between the upstream branch and the current branch.
 * `Gcommit` Open a split window with the commit message.
 If the commit message is written commit the staging area.
 If no changes are staged for commit, open the status window.
 * `GcommitAmend` Same as Gcommit but do a `git commit --amend`
 * `GlogThis` Open a split window showing the `git log` of the current file.